nicolasguasca1/batch_send_script/README.md

 <!-- STEP BY STEP TO MODIFY THE FOLDERS AND SEND EMAILS -->

-1. Paste the folder containing the AS Reports into this repository and run the command `python dataframe_cell.py --folder_to_filter [ABS_PATH_TO_THE_FOLDER]`

-2. Make sure the amount below and above match the number of folders analized in total

-3. Copy directories_above_1000.txt/below_1000.txt and populate a google sheet with the email addresses you will send to based on the report that uses the EntID of the company.
-Use the instructions available on the example sheet: https://docs.google.com/spreadsheets/d/1sGvyJ9ws1H3yTtUmVO9s14pXcGflb1pAUuKxYRi_EfA/edit#gid=0
+1. Populate a sheet like the following with emails addresses and company names for the companies you want to reach: https://docs.google.com/spreadsheets/d/1Zuoc716aRFNVdy3OdKO_cw2-7f_VZtgV1pr074VIwxI/edit?usp=sharing

-4. When the sheet has been normalized from N/A and NOVALUES cells, export a CSV of the entire list like the 'To Export_ABOVE/BELOW' tabs show in the google sheet and put the files in this directory.
+2. When the sheet has been normalized from N/A and NOVALUES cells, export a CSV of the entire list like the 'To Export' tabs show in the google sheet and put the files in this directory.

-5. Remove the additional commas and the first line on each csv so the script grabs the emails accurately
+3. Remove the additional commas and the first line on each csv so the script grabs the emails accurately

-6. Change the contents of the text to send as message as well as the recipients in CC and subject.
+4. Change the contents of the text to send as message as well as the recipients in CC and subject.

-7. Make a test sending an above and a below email to two different sample email addresses to see the attachments went well
+5. Make a test sending an above and a below email to two different sample email addresses to see the attachments went well

-8. To send AS reports emails, run the script with:

-`python3 send_emails_above.py --folder_attachments /Users/nicolasguascasantamaria/Desktop/RevAPIS/extRepo/gmailAPI/attachments/<NAME_OF_THE_FOLDER> --csv_file_path To_Export_ABOVE.csv`

-`python3 send_emails_below.py --folder_attachments /Users/nicolasguascasantamaria/Desktop/RevAPIS/extRepo/gmailAPI/attachments/<NAME_OF_THE_FOLDER> --csv_file_path To_Export_BELOW.csv`

-OR

-To send Simple template emails (e.g delayed rr reports), run the script with:
+6. To send Simple template emails (e.g delayed rr reports), run the script with:

 `python3 send_simple_template_email.py --csv_file_path possible_delays_sep_2023_royalty_run_to_export.csv`